meghandtb/bootcamp/README.md

 Since the instances are in private subnets, I used EC2 Instance Connect + Private IP to SSH in from one instance to another.

-SSH from Node-a to Node-b
+SSH from Node-a to Node-b:

 ![image](https://github.com/user-attachments/assets/2cc8e313-864b-4661-b98f-000dd98ed590)

-SSH from Node-A to Node-B
+SSH from Node-b to Node-a:

 ![image](https://github.com/user-attachments/assets/ec010c94-58dd-45f7-bb06-8bffc6e8165b)